lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     echo 1 > relay1/brightness

-This allows you to adjust the brightness;
+This allows you to adjust the brightness file;
-entering 1 for brightness turns it ON while entering 0 turns it OFF.
+entering 1 for brightness turns it ON while entering 0 for brightness turns it OFF.

 The four relays can be changed individually by changing the number after "relay" in /sys/class/leds/relay.